SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Technical Approach

 \subsubsection{Sensing-aware Q-function}

 We adopt the $Q$ function $Q^{sim}(\mathcal{I}^{sim},a^{sim})$ to reflect the informative viewpoint.
-We can calculate the gradient of $Q$ with respect to the camera pose $\mathcal{P}$ as follows.
+We can calculate the gradient of $Q^{sim}$ with respect to the camera pose $\mathcal{P}^{c}$ as follows.

 Here the first term $\partial{Q^{sim}}/\partial \mathcal{I}^{sim}$ is available through the backward propagation of the neural network.
-The second term $\partial{I^{sim}}/\partial \mathcal{P}$ can be obtained from the differentiable renderer~\cite{Li:2018:DMC}.
-The gradient of $\partial{Q^{sim}}/\partial \mathcal{P}$ provides information on how to find a more informative viewpoint.
-Under the more informative viewpoint, the actor have a better sense of the state to generate an action associated with a higher $Q$ value.
+The second term $\partial{I^{sim}}/\partial \mathcal{P}^{c}$ can be obtained from the differentiable renderer~\cite{Li:2018:DMC}.
+The gradient $\partial{Q^{sim}}/\partial \mathcal{P}^{c}$ provides information on how to find a more informative viewpoint, which makes the pipeline sensing-aware.
+Under the more informative viewpoint, the actor has a better sense of the state to generate an action associated with a higher $Q$ value.
 We verify our hypothesis by visualizing the learned $Q$ function in Sec~\ref{sec:visQ}.